ystv/web-api/README.md

 ### Database info

 This is currently build using the new schema available in the planning repo, it is still lacking functionality compared to the current implementation.

-Schema is currently stored in the planning repo.